MerginMaps/docs/src/server/upgrade/index.md

  6. Set environment variables (<GitHubRepo desc=".prod.env" id="MerginMaps/server/blob/master/.prod.env" /> file). **Important** ⚠️

-As mentioned earlier, CE operates with one global workspace.
+As mentioned earlier, <CommunityPlatformName /> operates with one global workspace.
 We will set it up now.
 Specify its name with the following environment variable:

  - `GLOBAL_WORKSPACE=ShinyWorkspace` - name of your workspace.
 A good fit is the name of your company or team.
 This value *should not be changed* later.